-Portugal is less than three hours’ flight time from the UK, while flights from the US are generally available for under $500.
-Moreover, once you get there, it's one of the cheapest destinations in the EU.
-But if those reasons are not enough to persuade you, here are six more why Portugal is the must-try destination for 2018.
+Portugal is less than three hours’ flight time from the UK, and you can get great deals on flights from the US.
+Moreover, once you get there, it is still a great and cheap destination in Europe.
+But if those reasons are not enough to persuade you, here are six more why Portugal is a must-try destination.

 Lisbon and Porto now have more visitors per head of population than Barcelona, and for good reason.
 Lisbon is one of Europe’s least expensive capitals, is easily explored in a long weekend and packs in some terrific monuments from Portugal’s Golden Age of maritime exploration.
 Porto is equally alluring, its extraordinary cityscape in the steep cleft of the Douro river having UNESCO World Heritage status.
 Or break away from the obvious and head out to two lesser known northern cities.
 Braga is small but vibrant, Portugal’s religious capital packed with historic churches.
 Nearby Guimarães was the country’s first capital city with a medieval centre that also has UNESCO World Heritage status.